MicrosoftDocs/OfficeDocs-O365SecComp-pr.de-DE/SecurityCompliance/what-the-sensitive-information-types-look-for.md

 - MC
 - mister cash

-- n carta
+- n Carta
 - Carta
-- keine de tarjeta
+- keine de Tarjeta
-- keine cartao
+- keine do cartao
-- keine cartão
+- Nein do Cartão
 - no. de tarjeta

 - no. do cartao

 - no. do cartão

-- Carta Nr.
+- Nr Carta
 - nr. carta

 - numeri di scheda